itsnotwebby/PD3-Black-Market/README.md

 Steps to use the Payday 3 Black Market:

-  1. Run the code in any environment, such as locally or Use the below "Build on Replit".
+  1. Enter your Nebula email and password into the .env file.
-  2. Run main.py.
+  2. Run main.py using "py main.py" in powershell.
-  3. Enter your Payday 3 credentials.
   4. Follow the prompts to buy the items you want.
   5. Enjoy!